 Chimeric monoclonal antibodies activate antigen-presenting cells (APCs) and T cells more effectively than murine monoclonal antibodies but can still induce production of human anti-chimeric antibodies.

 Humanized monoclonal antibodies against various antigens are available for the treatment of colorectal cancer Colorectal Cancer Colorectal cancer is extremely common.
 Symptoms include blood in the stool and change in bowel habits.
-Screening using one of several methods is recommended for appropriate populations.
-Diagnosis... read more , breast cancer Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
+Diagnosis is by colonoscopy.
+Treatment is surgical resection and chemotherapy for nodal... read more , breast cancer Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more , leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more , allergy, autoimmune disease, transplant rejection, and respiratory syncytial virus infection Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more .

 Fully human monoclonal antibodies are produced using transgenic mice that contain human immunoglobulin genes or using phage display (ie, a bacteriophage-based cloning method) of immunoglobulin genes isolated from human B cells.
 Fully human monoclonal antibodies have decreased immunogenicity and therefore may have fewer adverse effects in patients.